Services

 Healthcare in Colombia

-Colombia ranks 22nd globally for healthcare quality – ahead of countries like Canada – and boasts 97% medical coverage across its population.
-For those who retire in Colombia, access to both public EPS insurance and private care is seamless, with public premiums averaging just $70 – $85 per couple monthly.
+Colombia has broad health insurance coverage through its public system (EPS) plus private options, and major cities have strong private hospitals.
+For those who retire in Colombia, access to both public EPS insurance and private care is seamless, with public premiums averaging just $70–$85 per couple monthly.

 Private insurance plans often run around $50 per month – a fraction of what retirees would pay in the US.
 Cities like Bogotá and Cali lead the charge with advanced hospitals such as Pablo Tobón Uribe delivering world-class care.
 For those retiring in Colombia, high satisfaction scores for staff friendliness, modern equipment, and quality of treatment mean you get premium healthcare without the premium price tag.